220919-WVA-JavaReact/Richard-And-The-Richettes-Helping-Hand-UI/README.md

   1. Log in/register
   2. Submits a request, specifying the type (car wash, house work, etc)
   3. Submits payment for job
   4. Submit reviews for the Helping Hand(Star rating?
-  5. View own rating
-  a.
-High rating and high request amount = preferred client status
-  b.
-Some star on profile
   6. View past and active requests
   7. Can view/accept/deny bids on requests
 #### Helping Hand: